Asbestos in Navy Ships

 Merchant Marine Ships

 Like the ships officially a part of the U.S. Navy, the ships these mariners worked on were full of asbestos.
-These civilians performed valuable and crucial services for the country during war.
+These civilians performed valuable and crucial services for the country during times of war.

 According to one study of former merchant mariners, one-third of those examined had a pleural anomaly or abnormality that could lead to mesothelioma.